Haddadmj/Trivia-API/backend/README.md

 psql trivia < trivia.psql
 ```

+Note : change the owner in file trivia.psql before you dump its content to the DB

 ## Running the server

 From within the `backend` directory first ensure you are working using your created virtual environment.